RealRTTV/nbtworkbench/README.md

   * ☆ Insert directly from clipboard
 * ☆ Editing tag key/values in one click by simply being over-top the text.
 * ☆ Searching with substrings, regex and snbt matching.
+* ☆ Replacing substrings, regex, and snbt values.
+  * ☆ Replacing by hits from the search box, or replacing all bookmarked lines.
+* ☆ Set Intersections on search (Boolean logic to filter searches, very powerful)
 * ☆ Bookmarks (Click the line number to toggle bookmarking a line)
   * Grid Layout Region Files require the chunk to be double-clicked
 * ☆ Autosave